-Until today there is debate on which date the eruption of Vesuvius in 79 happened.
+Until today, there is a debate about the date of the eruption of Vesuvius in 79.

-The eruption was longtime believed to have occurred on August 24th, based on the eyewitness account of Pliny the Younger, who observed the eruption from a distance.
-However, there is debate among historians and scholars regarding the question, if the day he gave for the eruption is exact.
+The eruption was long believed to have occurred on August 24th based on the eyewitness account of Pliny the Younger, who observed the eruption from a distance.
+However, historians and scholars have debated whether the day he gave for the eruption is accurate.

-Already very early scientists suggested that the eruption may rather have occurred in October or even November, based on evidence from archaeological excavations and the discovery of certain fruits and organic materials that would not have been in season in August.
+Very early on, scientists suggested that the eruption may have occurred in October or even November, based on evidence from archaeological excavations and the discovery of certain fruits and organic materials that would not have been in season in August.

-Indeed, it must be noted that Pliny the Younger wrote his account of the eruption of Mount Vesuvius around 30 years after the event occurred in late 107 or early 108.
+It must be noted that Pliny the Younger wrote his account of the eruption of Mount Vesuvius around 30 years after the event occurred, in late 107 or early 108.
 He was not present at the eruption site, but instead witnessed the event from a distance while staying at his uncle’s house, Pliny the Elder, in Misenum.
-Pliny the Elder was the admiral of the Roman fleet at the time and sailed closer to Vesuvius to investigate the eruption, while the younger watched from far.
+Pliny the Elder was the admiral of the Roman fleet at the time and sailed closer to Vesuvius to investigate the eruption, while the younger watched from afar.

-So, while Pliny the Younger’s written account of the eruption is considered one of the most important historical records of the event, he wrote it many years after the fact.
-When the eruption happened, he was 18.
-When he wrote his letter, he was 48.
-It may thus be asked, how accurate his memory was.
+Therefore, while Pliny the Younger’s written account of the eruption is considered one of the most important historical records of the event, he wrote it many years after the fact.
+He was 18 when the eruption happened, and 48 when he wrote his letter.
+It may thus be asked how accurate his memory was.

-Also, there is doubt about the letter himself.
+Moreover, there is doubt about the content of the letter itself.

 Pliny the Younger’s letter